Dundee City Council and its partners are moving ahead with designs for the Broughty Ferry Flood Protection Scheme.

 As part of this, Dundee City and Angus Councils are working together to develop proposals for how the coastal route can be improved, not only from the Grassy Beach to Broughty Ferry Castle stretch alongside the flood defence works, but also from the Castle to Monifieth.
 We want to create a continuous, off-road walking and cycling route that can be enjoyed by people making longer-distance journeys on the National Cycle Network 1 and many more for local shorter walks and rides.

-Visit the News and Events page for more details, and keep an eye on the Councils’ and local social media channels for more information.
+Visit the News and Events page for more details on engagement events that will be taking place during late 2019/early 2020, and keep an eye on the Councils’ and local media channels for more information.